Helen Delich Bentley: Journalism

-Following her graduation, Bentley worked for small-town newspapers in Fort Wayne, Indiana, and Lewiston, Idaho, but she wanted to report hard news for a larger publication; at the time, most women journalists were limited to writing society news.
-She wrote to all the main East Coast newspapers and eventually, in 1945, The Baltimore Sun offered her a reporting position.
-She initially reported on labor and union matters, but was subsequently allocated maritime and waterfront news.
+After she graduated, Bentley worked for small-town newspapers in Fort Wayne, Indiana, and Lewiston, Idaho, but she wanted to report hard news for a larger publication; at the time, most women journalists were limited to writing society news.
+She wrote to all the main East Coast newspapers and, in 1945, The Baltimore Sun offered her a reporting position.
+She initially reported on labor and union matters, but was subsequently allocated maritime and waterfront news, a significant beat in a city and state whose port contributed heavily to the economy.
 She became a widely respected maritime reporter, dealing with people from dock workers to state politicians, and also writing for port agencies and shipping companies.

-Beginning in 1950 Bentley hosted a local Baltimore TV program on WMAR, The Port That Built a City, presenting maritime and transportation-related news.
+Beginning in 1950, Bentley hosted a local Baltimore TV program on WMAR, The Port That Built a City, presenting maritime and transportation-related news.
 Later retitled The Port That Built a City and State, the series was produced by Bentley until 1965 and included then-novel live remotes from the decks of ships in Baltimore harbor during the early years of television.

 During the Vietnam War, Bentley became aware of the congestion in the port of Saigon, and traveled there to report on the problems of supplying American troops.
 President Johnson became aware of her report, and subsequently improvements were made to port facilities in Cam Ranh Bay to relieve pressure on Saigon.

 Politics

 In 1969, Bentley was offered a seat on the Federal Maritime Commission.
-However, she declined and asked for the position of chair instead.
+She declined and asked for the position of chair instead.
 She was appointed and chaired the commission from 1969 to 1975.
 The position made her the highest-ranking woman in President Nixon's administration.
 During her tenure, Bentley advocated for federal support for American shipbuilding yards.